 The most commonly used procedure before the 2005 law was Chapter 7.
 Under it, bankrupts must list all of their assets.
 Bankruptcy law makes some of these assets "exempt," meaning that debtors are allowed to keep them.
 Asset exemptions are determined by the state in which the debtor lives.
 Most states exempt debtors' clothing, furniture, "tools of the trade," and some equity in a vehicle.
 In addition, nearly all states have homestead exemptions for equity in owner-occupied homes, which vary from a few thousand dollars to unlimited in six states, including Texas and Florida.
 Many states also allow debtors an unlimited homestead exemption if they are married, only one spouse files for bankruptcy, and they own their homes as "tenants by the entirety."
-Other states allow debtors to exempt assets by placing them in a trust before filing.
-Elias (2005) provides a list of asset exemptions by state.
-Under Chapter 7, debtors must give up all of their non-exempt assets, which are used to repay creditors.
-But they are not obliged to use any of their future income to repay.
+Elias (2006) provides a list of asset exemptions by state.
+Under Chapter 7, debtors must give up all of their nonexempt assets, which are used to repay creditors.
+But they are allowed to keep all of their post-bankruptcy income.

-Under the alternative procedure, Chapter 13, bankrupts are not obliged to give up any of their assets, but they must use part of their post-bankruptcy income to repay.
-Before the 2005 law, there was no pre-determined income exemption; instead, debtors who filed under Chapter 13 proposed their own repayment plans.
-They often proposed to repay an amount equal to the value of their non-exempt assets in Chapter 7 or, if all of their assets were exempt, then they proposed to repay a token amount.
-Debtors were not allowed to repay less than the value of their non-exempt assets and, since they could file under Chapter 7, they had no incentive to offer more.
+Under the alternative procedure, Chapter 13, bankrupts are allowed to keep all of their assets, but they must use some of their post-bankruptcy income to repay.
+Before the 2005 law, there was no predetermined income exemption; instead, debtors who filed under Chapter 13 proposed their own repayment plans.
+They often proposed to repay an amount equal to the value of their nonexempt assets in Chapter 7 or, if all of their assets were exempt, then they proposed to repay a token amount.
+Debtors were not allowed to repay less than the value of their nonexempt assets, and since they could file under Chapter 7, they had no incentive to offer more.
 Only the approval of the bankruptcy judge-not creditors-was required.

 The costs of filing for bankruptcy used to be low-about \$600 in Chapter 7 and \$1,600 in Chapter 13 as of 2001 (Flynn and Bermant, 2002).
-The punishment for filing was also low-bankrupts' names are made public and the bankruptcy filing appears on their credit records for 10 years.
-Their access to credit falls and they may not be hired for certain types of jobs.
+Compared to other countries (see below), the bankruptcy punishment was also low-bankrupts' names are made public, the bankruptcy filing appears on their credit records for 10 years, and their access to credit falls.
 In addition, bankrupts were not allowed to file again under Chapter 7 for six years (but they were allowed to file under Chapter 13 as often as every six months).